open-telemetry/opentelemetry-collector-contrib/receiver/hostmetricsreceiver/README.md

 ```
 ## Entity Events

-**Entity Events as logs are experimental** and might eventually be replaced by the result of the OTEP.
-The hostmetrics receiver can send the host entity event as a log.
-See the [Entites Data Model](https://github.com/open-telemetry/oteps/blob/main/text/entities/0256-entities-data-model.md#entity-events) spec for more details.
+**Entity Events as logs are experimental** and might eventually be replaced by the result of [the OTEP](https://github.com/open-telemetry/oteps/blob/main/text/entities/0256-entities-data-model.md#entity-events).
+For now, the hostmetrics receiver can send the host entity event as a log records.
 By default, the hostmetrics receiver sends periodic EntityState events every 5 minutes.
 You can change that by setting `metadata_collection_interval`.
 Entity Events as logs are experimental.
 The result of the OTEP might eventually replace that.

 ## Feature Gates